-In addition, children may also be introduced to simple life science.
-If they have been exposed to books or activities about insects already, they may use that knowledge to help them make their play dough insects.
+Making bugs with play dough is a great introduction to life science.
+If your students have been exposed to books or activities about insects already, they may use that knowledge to help them make their play dough bugs.
 (Check out this insect book list.)

-For instance, when they look at a ladybug picture, they may decide to use the red play dough to make an insect and then add black buttons for spots.
-They may look to see how many legs a ladybug has and add the correct number of pipe cleaners.
+You could also include pictures of bugs and insects to go along with your play dough invitation.
+Looking at the pictures will provide your little learners with the opportunity to look at the cards and use them as a visual guide, if they choose to use them at all.
+For example, when they look at a picture of a ladybug, they may decide to use the red play dough to make a ladybug and then add black buttons to represent spots.
+They may look to see how many legs a ladybug has and count the number of pipe cleaners they need.

 - Pictures of insects